As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Sedimentary rocks didn’t experience any elevated temperature and pressure during their formation, so even small temperature fluctuations can cause the explosion of sedimentary rocks.

 Also, sedimentary rocks are highly porous because of the slight compaction of mineral grains.
 Pores, cavities, and cracks can trap water and oil inside.
 Rapid heating of sedimentary rock will create an inner pressure that can end up with an explosion.

 TIP: Do you know how long does it take to form a rock?
-It takes a different time for a different types of rocks.
-Find out the the exact values for all types of rocks in the article below:
+It takes a different time for different types of rocks.
+Find out the exact values for all types of rocks in the article below:

 11 Rocks that Explode When Heated